Swirrl/csvw-issues/issues/002-broken-annotated-table.md

 1. The annotated table is distinct from the CSV and has a different identifier.
 2. The annotated table rows don't actually contain any data, they merely join the csv row to the RDF output.
-3. The csv2rdf output does not include a representation of the columns (though you can always obtain one by interpreting the metadata document as JSON-LD)
+3. The csv2rdf output does not include a representation of the columns though you can obtain one by additionaly interpreting the metadata document as JSON-LD.
+Lets assume we have in the above diagram.
-4. The RDF output is a different representation entirely
+4. The RDF output (from the URItemplates etc) is an arbitrary other representation entirely.

 It's worth noting that so far we've been working with just CSVW, but in practice we also want to describe our statistical data as RDF Data